Updated July 2, 2021.

 Just three miles from downtown Hilo, you can walk here or drive.
 Prime time is around 10:00 am to see the namesake rainbow across the falls, but it’s often cloudy here, like the day we went, so don’t be disappointed if you don’t see the rainbow.
 It’s still worth the trip!
 Also don’t be daunted by tour buses bringing people from the cruise ship in the bay.
 They are only there about 5 minutes and will move along quickly!
 Just hang around for a few minutes and let them get their pictures; when they hear that bus horn honking, they’ll head out and you can get that perfect shot you want!

-Keep reading: The Ultimate Big Island Bucket List
+Keep reading: The Ultimate Island of Hawai’i Bucket List

 1. Lava Boat Tour